Summer 2022 Work Learn International Undergraduate Research Awards: Call for Research Project Proposals is now closed.

 Faculty members will need to submit their research proposal on UBC CareersOnline.

-The Call for Research Proposals is now closed for the Summer 2021 cycle.
-If you have any specific questions, please contact email@example.com.
+The Summer 2022 Call for Research Proposals will open from November 29, 2021 to January 28, 2022.
+If you have any specific questions, please contact firstname.lastname@example.org.

 Proposals submitted for the Work Learn International Undergraduate Research Awards serve two purposes: